 - That embarrassing lip-smacking from years of antipsychotic use

-- The extra wrinkles on your face, and the darkness and bags under your eyes
+- The extra wrinkles on your face, as well as the darkness and bags under your eyes

 - The trembling generated by your chronic anger